nordic-institute/X-Road/deployment/security-server/k8s/charts/security-server/README.md

-- The same `QUARKUS_VAULT_TLS_CA_CERT` env and cert mount for the message-log archiver/cleanup `Job` template (`messageLogArchiver` — shares one template for both invocations), which issue 16 found gets missed precisely because it is not a long-running Pod: its own env named the CA cert path but nothing ever mounted it there, and messagelog encryption made that access mandatory.
+- The same `QUARKUS_VAULT_TLS_CA_CERT` env and cert mount for the message-log archiver/cleanup `Job` template (`messageLogArchiver` — shares one template for both invocations), which is easy to miss precisely because it is not a long-running Pod: its own env named the CA cert path but nothing ever mounted it there, and messagelog encryption made that access mandatory.